Google, with its search algorithm, uses an artificial intelligence ‘machine’ system called “RankBrain”.

-The goal of Google and RankBrain in particular is to provide users with the most useful and relevant results.
+The intent of Google and RankBrain is to provide users with the most useful and relevant results.
 If you share this same goal, you are more likely to succeed.

 Optimize your content for your audience and not for search engines

 Be natural: although this statement may seem trivial, it is particularly true in the context of deep learning.
 Remember that the algorithm learns from human behaviour.

 If people appreciate your content and consider it relevant, Rankbrain will naturally find it relevant as well.

 The world of SEO is constantly changing.
 The emergence of “deep learning” and word embedding have significant consequences.